-Inside the Courts is a free, four-week class taught by Ninth Circuit Judges that gives you a behind-the-scenes look at the court system.
-The 2017 Inside the Courts program will be held on March 7, 14, 21, and 28, 2017.
+Inside the Courts is a free, four-week class taught by Judges from the Ninth Circuit that gives you a behind-the-scenes look at the court system.

 The program is held from 6:30 pm to 8:30 pm in the Jury Assembly Room, located in room 180 of the Orange County Courthouse.